-- 7. Throughout this Application Paper, the term "supervisor" is used to indicate the authority supervising insurers, while "the management team" refers to the management of the supervisor and the term "staff" refers to the persons conducting the supervision for the supervisor. - 8.
-This Application Paper is organised around four sections that address key aspects of fostering and supporting proactive supervision.
+8. This Application Paper is organised into four sections that address key aspects of fostering and supporting proactive supervision.
 Section 1 discusses how the supervisor's own organisation, culture and process should support proactive supervision.
 This encompasses the supervisor itself, as well as its management team and staff.
 Section 2 highlights that the supervisor needs relevant and timely information in order to be proactive.
-Section 3 provides a non-exhaustive list of early warning indicators yellow and red flags that may signal the need for investigation and, potentially, further action.
+Section 3 provides a non-exhaustive list of early warning indicators - yellow and red flags - that may signal the need for investigation and, potentially, further steps.
 Finally, Section 4 explains how effective communication by the supervisor with both insurers and the wider public can promote proactive supervision.